myelintek/documentation/content/keras_dog_breed.rst

 The keras will occupy the whole GPU memory when start training, this makes more fast but waste alot of memory.

-We can set the session config before training to save some memory for GPU resource.
+We can set the session config in the beginning to save some memory for GPU resource.

 .. code-block:: python